cloro

 Cons

-• Best fit for legacy rank tracking, not for the post-AIO SERP
+• Best fit for legacy rank tracking, not the post-AIO SERP.

-Pick Scale SERP if you anticipate sustained high-volume usage and want priority support; ValueSERP otherwise.
+Pick Scale SERP for sustained high-volume usage and priority support; ValueSERP otherwise.

 Pricing. $0.50–$1.50/1,000 requests depending on volume tier.